This morning, University of Lynchburg became the first institution of higher education to announce plans to integrate Google Gnome to campus.

 Google Gnome will integrate with the University of Lynchburg Events app (available for Apple and Android devices) to answer questions such as, “What’s going on in the Drysdale Student Center right now?” and “What time does my choral concert start?”
 Gnome will also answer questions about dining menus and dining services hours.
 Eventually, voice commands will allow students to seamlessly order pizza from the on-campus Domino’s.

 Additional features being developed now will allow campus community members to:

-- listen to William Shatner read articles from Lynchburg College Magazine
+- listen to William Shatner read articles from University of Lynchburg Magazine

 - renew library materials or request interlibrary loan books with simple voice commands